 5. Satisfaction rating: The easiest and eye-catchy semantic differential scale questions are the satisfaction rating questions.

 QuestionPro provides you with the necessary resources to collect all types of various data, including the semantic differential survey feature.
 When seeking an alternative solution provider, though, consider the following:

-1. Create your questionnaire: QuestionPro gives you access to over 350 different templates for distribution, editing, or simply brainstorming new ideas.
+1. Create your questionnaire: QuestionPro gives you access to over 350 different survey templates for distribution, editing, or simply brainstorming new ideas.
 Customize the questions, question types, order, and color to fit your exact needs.

 2. Collect responses: After creating your survey, you can distribute it via email, direct link, or embedding HTML code on your website or blog.
 You can view a snapshot report, in real-time, of your current responses.